adam-cyclones/Jess/README.md

 <br />
 <p align="center">
   <a href="https://github.com/adam-cyclones/Jess">
-    We don't have a logo yet, wana help?
+    We don't have a logo yet, can you help?
   </a>

   <h3 align="center">Jess</h3>